loginid1/loginid-tutorial/README.md

 **NOTE:** Do NOT attach an API credential to the Web App but to the Backend/API configuration!

 To include the backend api credentials in this setup, copy the file `.env_template` and paste it as `.env`.
-Afterwards, configure it!

-Please look inside that file for instructions!
+Configure `.env` now, please look inside that file for instructions!

 Once that is done, update the following files: